MThomas-Technology/mthomas-website/content/services/apps-and-tools.md

     }
 ---

-# Apps and APIs
+# Apps and Tools

-For when you need something custom, I can build a solution that does exactly what you need, such as:
+I specialise in building custom web-based applications, microsites and tools to help organisations reach their goals.
+I have a wide range of experience in developing a variety of applications, including:

+- Interactive pages such as quizzes, maps and surveys to engage with exisiting supporters, recruit new supporters and spread awareness.
-- A custom interactive application to support your campaign
+- Tools to connect your supporters with your services.
+- Custom admin and reporting tools.
+- Tools for publishing online campaigns and donation pages.
-- API integrations to pass data between your various systems
+- API integrations to sync and pass data between your various pages and systems.
-- Admin and reporting tools

-I have a wide range of experience with building custom solutions - from working with the Mailchimp API to building a fully custom online advocacy platform.
+Whether you need to streamline an internal process or you're looking to engage with your supporters in a new way, I can help.

+**Get in touch, using the contact form at the bottom of this page, to discuss your project.**

 <image-gallery :images="images"></image-gallery>